-Let us introduce you to toepen – our favourite Dutch drinking game.
+Let us introduce you to toepen – our favorite Dutch drinking game.

-Toepen is a popular trick taking game for two to eight players.
-The best way to meet your new neighbours!
+Toepen is a popular trick-taking game for two to eight players.
+The best way to meet your new neighbors!
 Toepen is mostly played as a drinking game, but it can be a gambling game as well with the addition of money.
-Objective of the game is to win the last trick during each hand.
+The objective of the game is to win the last trick during each hand.

 The score is maintained by peat (see below).
 A normal game goes to a score of 10 points.

 The cards are played one at a time face up in tricks.
 The first card played in a trick determines the suit for that trick.
 A player must follow suit to win.
 If a player is unable to play a card from the same suit led with, he may play any card in hand.
 The highest ranking card played from the suit led wins (or takes) the trick.
 The winner of a trick can start the next trick in the same round.

 The goal is to win the last trick of a round.
 After the fourth and final trick, each player – except the winner of this final trick – receives a point.
 The winner of the round has to deal in the next round.
 The player on the left of the dealer can start the first trick of the next round.